aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ## Prime E/2 values only

-Finally, we are going to isolate a part of the most dense line from the comet tail (for a normalized number of prim pairs around 0.66$).
+Finally, we are going to isolate a part of the most dense line from the comet tail (for a normalized number of prime pairs around 0.66).
 As explained in [wikipedia](https://en.wikipedia.org/wiki/Goldbach%27s_comet):

 > Of particular interest is the peak formed by selecting only values of E/2 that are prime. [...]
 The peak is very close to a Gaussian form.